 Located in the crossroads of the continents, Bulgaria has a major trans-European corridor running through its territory that connects all the way to Asia.
 The country is home to diverse landscapes, which include the sunny Black Sea coast and the higher elevations of the Balkan Mountains, which reach an elevation of 9,596 feet.
 The Danube River flows across the border with Bulgaria on its way to the Black Sea.
 About one-third of the country consists of plains, which provide for extensive agricultural activity.
-Ore and minerals can also be found in Albania, which has allowed the country to gain wealth.
+Ore and minerals can also be found in Bulgaria, which has allowed the country to gain wealth.

 Upon declaring independence from Russia, Bulgaria held multiparty elections.
 Its economy is emerging, but the transition to a capitalist system has not been without the difficulties of unemployment, inflation, and corruption.
 Bulgaria became a member of NATO in 2004 and was accepted for EU membership in 2007.
 The transition to a free-market economy is still in progress, with mining, industry, and agriculture as the main economic activities.
 Tourism is an emerging segment of the economy that has been gaining international attention in recent years.
 The country has a milder climate than the northern states of Eastern Europe and has been marketing itself as a major tourist destination.
 Main points of interest include historical monasteries, coastal resorts on the Black Sea, and the capital city of Sofia.